Application Instructions for the Bachelor of Education

-The Bachelor of Education is a highly competitive, limited-access professional program.
-You should ensure that you meet and, wherever possible, surpass the basic course prerequisites or co-requisites for admission into this program.
+The Bachelor of Education program is a highly competitive, professional program with limited enrollment.
+You should ensure that you meet and, wherever possible, surpass the basic requirements for admission into this program.

-The B.Ed. degree only has one intake per year in September only.
+The 14-month Bachelor of Education – Elementary program only has one intake per year – May.

-If you are applying for both the Elementary and the Secondary program, please submit separate applications, and application fees, for each program.
+If you are applying for both the Elementary and the Secondary program, please submit separate applications for each program.

-When your application reaches the Education Faculty, it will be reviewed according to the following criteria:
+When your application reaches the Faculty of Education, it will be reviewed according to the following criteria:

 2. GRADES: The grade standard for admission into the B.Ed. program is a ‘B’; however, MSVU does not simply select the students with the highest undergraduate grades as grades are only one indicator of academic success in post-graduate professional study.